 The report pointed out the difference between the US and Europe when it comes to authentication.
 The US predominantly opts for simpler e-signature authentication, with no requirement for qualified signatures using a certificate issued by a trusted service provider.

-Organisations in the EU conversely, place a higher priority on authentication, with many relying on qualified trust service providers to manage their risk and outsource identification and certificate management exposure.
+Organisations in the EU conversely, place a higher priority on authentication, with many relying on QTSPs to manage their risk and outsource identification and certificate management exposure.

-Enterprises are realising that there is more to creating digital signatures than they may have originally envisaged, including verification, trust anchor management, time-stamping, archiving and real-time certificate validation, and each of these is based on accepted industry standards.
+Enterprises are realising that there is more to creating industry-standard digital signatures than they may have originally envisaged, including:

-In the broader context of digital transformation, each of these processes delivers long-term workflow improvements and a high degree of protection to enterprises.
-This, according to the Forrester report, is where European e-signature providers like Ascertia are proving successful.
+In the broader context of digital transformation, these processes deliver long-term workflow improvements and a high degree of protection to enterprises.
+According to the Forrester report, these are where European eSignature providers like Ascertia are proving successful.

 And what of the future?
 Unsurprisingly, Forrester sees better mobile support as one of the driving forces looking ahead.
 Approximately 30% of all agreements are currently opened from a mobile web browser, but much fewer of these agreements are signed on mobile when compared to contracts opened on a tablet or PC.

 We see the huge benefits of having web apps send signing requests to a user’s mobile.
-We are actively involved in the mobile signature space, and already offer our enterprise customers a complete mobile signing platform.
+Ascertia is actively involved in the mobile signature space, and already offer our enterprise customers a complete mobile signing platform.

 This is not the future, this is the here and now.
 Find out more here.